eclipse-ankaios/ankaios/doc/docs/usage/installation.md

 ### Setup with script

-The recommend way to install Ankaios is using the installation script.
+The recommended way to install Ankaios is using the installation script.
 To install the latest release version of Ankaios, please run the following command:

 ```shell